-In many cases, budget-friendly updates to a bathroom are more prudent than taking a sledgehammer to it.
+In many cases, budget-friendly DIY updates to a bathroom are more prudent than taking a sledgehammer to it.
 A new vanity, lighting, floor tiles, fixtures and a few coats of paint will make a bigger impact with lower investments.

 5. Don't over-improve for your location

 Make sure the improvements you make are consistent with other homes in your neighborhood.
 If your house is the most expensive one on the block, it'll be difficult to resell.